 Stretching north from Dubrovnik is the Dalmatian Coast, speckled with islands and delightful seaside villages.
 Frequent buses and ferries help you connect the dots.
 While you could spend weeks poking your way into every secluded cove and fishing hamlet, visitors with limited time choose one or two towns to focus on.
 The easiest and most rewarding options are Korčula and Hvar.

-For an adventurous detour, head into Bosnia-Herzegovina.
+For an adventurous detour from the Croatian coast, head into Bosnia-Herzegovina.
 Harder hit by the recent war than Croatia, Bosnia-Herzegovina's recovery has been slower.
 But one of its showpiece cities, Mostar, is ready to welcome visitors once again.
 Here at a crossroads of civilizations, minarets share the skyline with church steeples.
 During the Ottoman Turks' centuries-long control of this region, many Slavic subjects converted to Islam.
 Still today, five times each day loudspeakers on minarets crackle to life, the call to prayer warbles through the streets, and Mostar's Muslim residents flock into the mosques.

 The centerpiece of Mostar is one of Europe's most inspirational sights: the 16th-century Old Bridge.
 People around the world wept when they saw this icon of Yugoslav unity blown up in 1993.
 A decade later, the bridge was triumphantly rebuilt using the original materials and methods.
 In the cobbled Old Town surrounding the bridge, you can visit some mosque interiors, tour an old-fashioned Turkish-style house, and shop your way through the bazaar of souvenir stands.
 Beyond Mostar's reconstructed tourist zone, you'll still see many signs of the recent warfare — burned-out husks of buildings, unmistakable starburst patterns in the pavement, and bullet holes everywhere.
 It's a sobering and thought-provoking place, but adventurous travelers find Mostar to be a wonderful opportunity to round out their impressions of this region's full diversity.